Alert Icon Icon of an exclamation point in a triangle.

 Director Carney has a master’s in Urban and Regional Land Use Planning from Portland State University, and a bachelor’s degree from Middlebury College in Vermont.
 She lives in the Grant Neighborhood with her family, where she is a bicycle commuter, farmers market regular, and mother of four.
 Because of their commute differences, she prefers to pay by the trip, while her husband will only use the Universal Pass.

-Professionally, she is the operations manager for PCUN, which is an organization that advocates for Oregon farmworkers and working Latinx families.
+Professionally, she is the Deputy Director for PCUN, which is an organization that advocates for Oregon farmworkers and working Latinx families.

 Hinojos Pressey previously worked with a refugee resettlement agency, helping refugees and asylum seekers obtain jobs, navigate public transportation, and settle into new homes.
 Prior to that she worked as a Latinx community advocate at the Domestic Violence Resource Center.

-In addition to her role as a Cherriots board director, Hinojos Pressey is a member of the Salem-Keizer School District Board of Directors.
+In addition to her role as the Cherriots Board President, Hinojos Pressey is a member of the Salem-Keizer School District Board of Directors.

 She holds a bachelor's degree in religious studies from the University of New Mexico and a master's in sociology from Arizona State University.